perladvent/perldotcom/content/legacy/_pub_2006_12_21_using-java-classes.md

 I also realized that I did not want to use lengthy Java namespaces in my Perl code.
 Writing out `org::apache::jackrabbit::core::TransientRepository` or `javax::jcr::Repository` is not a very productive use of my time and makes for odd-looking Perl code.

 In addition, I didn't want a library that depended on Jackrabbit.
 There are several other JCR implementations either already written or on the way.
-Day has [CRX](http://www.day.com/crx), there's another Open Source implementation named [Jaceira](http://www.jeceira.com/) in the works, and [eXo](http://docs.exoplatform.org/exo-documents/exo-jcr.site/index.html) has also created a JCR implementation, to name a few.
+Day has [CRX](https://www.day.com/day/en/products/crx.html), there's another Open Source implementation named [Jaceira](http://freshmeat.sourceforge.net/projects/jeceira) in the works, and [eXo](https://docs.exoplatform.org/exo-documents/exo-jcr.site/index.html) has also created a JCR implementation, to name a few.

 Given these difficulties and the potential for other problems that I knew would come up, it was time to build this project as a Perl module.

 ### Creating the Wrappers

 To create the abstraction I desired, it quickly became apparent that I needed a way to build wrappers around the stubs generated by `Inline::Java`.
 Therefore, I set about writing a script that could generate a Perl package for each library in the JCR.
-Each wrapper package would, in addition to helping wrap special cases, clean up the Java namespace using naming conventions that are more common to Perl code (particularly my Perl code, which is similar to Conway's conventions from [Perl Best Practices](http://www.oreilly.com/catalog/perlbp/)).
+Each wrapper package would, in addition to helping wrap special cases, clean up the Java namespace using naming conventions that are more common to Perl code (particularly my Perl code, which is similar to Conway's conventions from [Perl Best Practices](https://www.oreilly.com/catalog/perlbp/)).

 ### Using Java Reflection

 I first needed to discover the classes, methods, and fields to wrap.
 There are more than 50 classes, interfaces, and exceptions in the JCR specification--I'm too lazy to type all that.
-Furthermore, the JCR is currently under revision via [JSR 283](http://jcp.org/en/jsr/detail?id=283), I don't want to update the class list again later.
+Furthermore, the JCR is currently under revision via [JSR 283](https://jcp.org/en/jsr/detail?id=283), I don't want to update the class list again later.
 Finally, I want my wrappers to handle each method specifically because the use of `AUTOLOAD()` is evil (sometimes useful, but still evil).

 I wrote a Java program to find all the classes in the JCR JAR file and write those class names out with additional information about methods, constructors, and fields.
-I used a [YAML](http://www.yaml.org/)-formatted file to store the information.
-I made heavy use of the [Java Reflection API](http://java.sun.com/docs/books/tutorial/reflect/index.html) to make this happen.
-You can see the [full source of JCR package generator](http://search.cpan.org/src/HANENKAMP/Java-JCR-0.07/inc/JCRPackageGenerator.java) in the [Java::JCR](https://metacpan.org/pod/Java::JCR) distribution.
-Here's one entry in the [YAML JCR package output file](http://search.cpan.org/src/HANENKAMP/Java-JCR-0.07/inc/packages.yml):
+I used a [YAML](http://yaml.org/)-formatted file to store the information.
+I made heavy use of the [Java Reflection API](https://docs.oracle.com/javase/tutorial/reflect/index.html) to make this happen.
+You can see the full source of JCR package generator (_inc/JCRPackageGenerator.java_) in the [Java::JCR](https://metacpan.org/pod/Java::JCR) distribution.
+Here's one entry in the YAML JCR package output file (_inc/packages.yml_):

     javax.jcr.SimpleCredentials:
       isa: